-How to manage LinkedIn Showcase Pages that effectively target your audience
+How to use LinkedIn Showcase Pages

 High-search visibility and more than 200 million registered LinkedIn users make your company page more than just another social media account, it is an excellent informational supplement to your website.